 For more information on residential pools and the requirements they must meet, go to the following MBIE web pages:

-It is the owner of the land the pool is situated and the occupier of the property the pool is situated to ensure the compliance of the swimming pool / small heated pool barrier.
+It is the owner of the land the pool is situated on and the occupier of the property the pool is situated on, to ensure the compliance of the swimming pool barrier / small heated pool (spa).

 Downloadable check sheets for self audit

 Council have developed the following check sheets which enable you to complete a self audit of the compliance of your pool barrier.